Gokyo Lake – Everest Base Camp- Chola Pass Trek

 Day 06: Phortse Thanga to Machhermo (4,470m/14,663ft): 10km, 4-5 hours

 From Phortse Thanga it is a tough move to Machhermo.
-We stroll on a trail nearby a rhododendron woods and go through a cascade before coming to Tongba Village.
-We proceed with our tough trek and go through Dhole, Labarma and Luza towns before coming to Machhermo.
+We stroll on a trail near rhododendron woods and go through a cascade before coming to Tongba Village.
+We proceed with our tough trek and go through Dhole, Labarma, and Luza towns before coming to Machhermo.
 There is a Chhorten just before the Luza Village.
-All through the present adventure, we will stroll close by the Dudh Koshi stream.
+All through the present adventure, we will stroll close to the Dudh Koshi stream.
 Overnight in Machhermo.

 Day 07: Machhermo to Gokyo (4,800 m/15,744 ft): 7km, 4-5 hours trek